pavanratnakar/Single-Page-App/README.md

 ## License

 ## Todo
-1. Integration with dust.js
-2. Integration with mocha
+1. Integration with mocha
-3. Integration with chai
+2. Integration with chai
-4. Use react.js for views
+3. Use react.js for views